Sign In

 History

-The Alaska State Legislature (AS 47.30.661) and Federal Public Law #99-660 established AMHB in 1987.
+The Alaska State Legislature (AS 44.29.800) and Federal Public Law #99-660 established AMHB in 1987.
 The Alaska State Legislature (AS 44.29.100) and Executive Order #71 established ABADA the following year, in 1988.
-Before this action, the¬ advisory councils on alcoholism and drug abuse were separate under the “Review Board on Alcoholism” and the “Advisory Board on Drug Abuse.”
+Before this action, the advisory councils on alcoholism and drug abuse were separate under the “Review Board on Alcoholism” and the “Advisory Board on Drug Abuse.”

 In 2005, as part of the state’s multi-year process to consolidate mental health and substance use efforts under the newly formed Division of Behavioral Health, the structure of AMHB and ABADA was changed to co-locate the Boards under one executive director and staff.
-The Boards maintain separate officers and elections, but operate under a joint executive committee, meet jointly in public meetings statewide, and carry out projects and advocacy efforts jointly.
+Per the Weiss Settlement, the Boards must maintain separate officers, elections and membership, but can operate under a joint executive committee, meet jointly in public meetings statewide, and carry out projects and advocacy efforts jointly.

 In 2010, the Statewide Suicide Prevention Council (SSPC) was co-located under AMHB and ABADA’s executive director but maintains separate staff.
 While the SSPC does not meet concurrently with the Boards, members of both boards are represented on the council and offer presentations and updates to each respective board regularly.